 Ready.
 Set.
 Wait.

 If you’ve finished training for your securities licensing exam but your test date is weeks away, you may feel like you’re running in place.
-As Prometric maintains social distancing practices at its facilities, testing center availability is limited, and many candidates facing an extended break between training and testing are concerned they’ll forget what they worked hard to learn.
+You don’t want to forget what you worked so hard to learn.

 We’ve compiled our faculty’s best strategies to help you stay fresh on the material, and on track with your study habits.
 Knopman Marks’ exam pass rates are the industry’s highest.
 You can feel confident that if you follow our tips, you will perform your best on exam day, even if that day doesn’t arrive as quickly as you would like it to.

 Your top priority is to consistently engage in some type of review, including flashcards, video lectures, or short practice quizzes.
 “You want to commit to an approach that will help you stay connected to the material,” says Howard Kaplan, Knopman Marks faculty, adding that your review strategy will change the closer you get to exam day.

 If You’re Preparing for Two FINRA Exams Simultaneously

 For candidates who need to study for a second exam (such as Series 7) before they have taken the first exam (such as SIE), it can feel daunting to maintain knowledge for two exams at once.
 We recommend that you focus on one exam at a time.

 - We recommend you wrap up studying for the first exam before starting review for the second.
 When training is done for the first exam, spend a few days focused on learning and studying that content.
 Start pre-work for the second exam 24 to 48 hours before that training begins.

 - Once you’re done with training for the second exam, spend a few days with focused review.
 You want to ensure that you are comfortable with the material.
 From there, your focus should shift to whichever exam will be taken first.